surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 Based on requirement multiple reports are added to layout selected.

+- To add reports to layout select the layout header and click on report name that you would like add,
+- To add more report laypou

 **4.**  Click  **Update Report**  to add reports to layout.
 You can add reports to layout in 2 ways.(refer image 4)

 **a.**  Click on report layout section then select the report you want to add in layout.